AndrewSav/Memento/README.md

 # Memento

-This is simple tool for save scumming, written in an evening.
+This is simple tool for save scumming, written in an evening. .Net Framefwork 4.8 is required.

 It is not tested very well and it would probably fail horribly in any deviation form ideal scenario, for example, path permissions are not checked, so if a file or folder is inaccessible the program will crash.